edquant/edh7916/index.md

 quantitative research workflow and apply these lessons using common open-source tools.
 We will cover project organization, data cleaning, and exploratory analyses as well as how to run basic econometric models and recover estimates for publication.
-Time and interest permitting, students will also cover some special coding and/or data gathering techniques.
 Throughout, students will use coding best-practices so that their workflow may be shared and easily reproduced.

 In this course, students will learn:

-1. To use a number of tools that are useful for conducting applied quantitative research, including:
+1. To use a number of tools that are useful for conducting applied quantitative research
-  - R w/ RStudio
-  - git w/ GitHub
-  - R Markdown
-2. To properly organize a project for maximum clarity and reproducibility
+1. To properly organize a project for maximum clarity and reproducibility
-3. Best practices for cleaning/tidying/wrangling raw data into analysis-ready data
+1. Best practices for cleaning/tidying/wrangling raw data into analysis-ready data